gerekper/ganjaking/wp-content/plugins/mailpoet/readme.txt

 [Our repository](https://github.com/mailpoet/mailpoet/) is public on GitHub.

 Have a question for us?
 Reach us at security@ our domain, or report security issues to our [Bug Bounty program](https://hackerone.com/automattic).

+= Use of 3rd Party Services =

+To improve user experience, MailPoet may use the following 3rd party libraries if the _Load 3rd-party libraries_ setting is enabled:

+* Google Fonts - used in Form Editor which you can use to customize your forms, and in the Email Editor to style emails.
+This can be individually [disabled by a filter](https://kb.mailpoet.com/article/332-how-to-disable-google-fonts)

+* HelpScout - used to show help tooltips throughout the plugin, easily access documentation, and contact our customer support team.
+This functionality may load scripts from [https://beacon-v2.helpscout.net/](https://beacon-v2.helpscout.net/)

+* Mixpanel - used to send data about the usage of the MailPoet plugin when you [agree with sharing usage data with us](https://kb.mailpoet.com/article/130-sharing-your-data-with-us)

+* Satismeter - used to ask for feedback.

+Loading all these libraries is disabled by default.
+The option can be enabled in the _MailPoet's Settings > Advanced > Load 3rd-party libraries_.

 == Frequently Asked Questions ==